tmckayus/cuopt-examples/python/README.md

 The diet optimization notebook solves a linear programming problem where:

-- The goal is to minimize the cost of a diet while satisfying the nutritional requirements
+- The goal is to minimize the cost of a diet while satisfying the nutritional requirements.

 ### 2. Last-Mile Delivery (CVRP)

 The last-mile delivery notebook solves a capacitated vehicle routing problem where:

-- The goal is to minimize the total distance traveled by all vehicles while satisfying all delivery demands
+- The goal is to minimize the total distance traveled by all vehicles while satisfying all delivery demands.